VarunKumarOjha/Principal-Component-Analysis/README.md

 X - a matrix of dimension n x m

-Compute coverience matrix
+Compute coverience matrix<br>
 C - covariance matrix of X

-Perform singular value decompostion: http://web.mit.edu/be.400/www/SVD/Singular_Value_Decomposition.htm [USV] = SVD(X)
+Perform singular value decompostion of C: http://web.mit.edu/be.400/www/SVD/Singular_Value_Decomposition.htm [U,S,V] = SVD(C)

-Matrix U holds m eigenvector of X
+Matrix U holds m eigenvectors (Principal componenets) of X<br>
-Fetch number of component  as required
+Fetch required number of components from U

+---
+input: This program takes a "file_name.csv" file as an input

+output: This program produces a "pca_file_name.csv" as an output